-Table 5-1 Information ol bject connection properties ( (continued) in the interaction of proportioo ,
+Table 5-1 Information object connection properties (continued)

 Property Description UseLoggedInUser CredentialsOnServer Set this property to True to use the credentials of the user running the report when the report is run on the BIRT iServer.
 Set this property to False to use the ServerUri, Volume, UserName, and Password specified in the other properties on this page when running a report on a BIRT iServer.
 The ServerUri, Volume, UserName, and Password specified in the other properties on this page are always used when a user runs a report from BIRT Spreadsheet Designer.